brittanymoore/react-demo-todo/README.md

 npm run test:e2e
 ```

+### Precommit Formatting

+This repository uses `husky`, `lint-staged`, and `prettier` to auto-format code on commit.

 ### Linting

 Run the script `npm run lint` to lint the code using `eslint`.
-Anything that can be auto-fixed will be handled automatically using the `--fix` flag.

-The current configuration, which can be found in `config/lint`, uses a combination of `jsx-a11y` and `react` rules, as well as a `prettier` config to reduce overlap with the formatter.
+The current configuration, which can be found in `config/lint`, uses a combination of `jsx-a11y` and `react` rules. `eslint-config-prettier` is included to disable any rules that prettier already handles.

-### Precommit Formatting

-This repository uses `husky`, `lint-staged`, and `prettier-standard` to auto-format code prior to each commit.